 Advocacy Subcommittee Layout (at a Minimum)

-Chair: Contact between Leadership Team and Advocacy Subcommittee, submits what subcommittee members have decided to do to Leadership for final approval.
+Chair: Contact between Leadership Team and Advocacy Subcommittee, submits any activities subcommittee members have decided on to Leadership for final approval.
 Representative for the Wisconsin Council on Mental Health Meeting of the Legislative and Policy Committee.
 Carry out the tasks for maintaining and executing the goals and objectives set forth on an annual basis for the Wisconsin Association for Marriage and Family Therapy (WAMFT).
 Respond to emails from membership.
 Write articles for the newsletter on subcommittee events and updates.
-Assist Advocacy Subcommittee in working within an annual budget that is provided and approved by the WAMFT Leadership Committee.
+Assist Advocacy Subcommittee in working within an annual budget that is approved by the WAMFT Leadership Committee.
 Work with treasurer on CEU authorizations and budget items.
 Draft contracts with Chair-Elect on upcoming speakers, venues, catering, etc. Hold monthly Advocacy Subcommittee meetings.
 Attend GIN meetings (minimum once every two months).
 Commit 10-15 hours a month.

 Advocacy Subcommittee Chair: Attend the Wisconsin Council on Mental Health Meeting of the Legislative and Policy Committee as a guest and update membership on news from the legislator.
 Write articles for the newsletter on past and upcoming legislative events, calls for action, and laws passed related to Mental Health topics.
 Provide Networking subcommittee with content for social media and WAMFT member forums.
 Add and update content on website.
 Host Advocacy Subcommittee once a month meetings and try to attend GIN Meetings at a minimum once every two months.
 Commit about 10 hours a month.